 Each week campers spend time in our art studios, dance studios and theater as they learn from our team of well qualified professionals as well as spend time outside enjoying our open fields, playgrounds, tennis and basketball courts.

 During the fourth and eighth week of camp, campers put on a gallery exhibition in our art gallery and a performance in our theater for family and friends.
 It's what art camp is all about!
 For the parents/guardians, a newsletter is sent home each week to keep you informed of upcoming activities.
-We've also got our own youtube channel that lets parents see what fun and activites our kids are up to.
+We've also an active facebook page that lets parents see what fun and activites our kids are up to.
 Campers bring their own lunch (we do not refrigerate).
 Snacks are provided during PM extended hours.

 Dates & Hours

 Camp Open House:

 Sunday, April 23, 2017

 Regular Camp Hours:

 8:30am – 3:30pm

 We also offer additional AM and PM hours (for an extra charge) to accommodate you.